-- Preview Email Newsletter

 *

 Scientists at the University of Kentucky have uncovered a new reason why people with Alzheimer's disease often struggle with sleep, long before memory loss begins.
-The study, led by researchers at the Sanders-Brown Center on Aging, reveals that a protein called tau "hijacks" the brain's energy supply, keeping the brain in a sta more PR
+The study, led by researchers at the Sanders-Brown Center on Aging, reveals that a protein called tau "hijacks" the brain's energy supply, keeping the brain in a state of overactive excitability that prevents restor more PR

 UMass Amherst to Launch Spring Faculty Lecture Series at the Henry M. Thomas III Center at Springfield (10)